lmullen/lincolnmullen.com/content/courses/clio1.2022/index.md

 **Collaborative project (50% total)**.
 You will work with a group (of 3–4 people, though this is negotiable) to create a digital historical project published online.
 The form and content of the project are up to you, though the scope will be constrained by the length of the semester.

+- Form a project team by week 5.

 - Pitch (5%).
-By the start of week 6, form a project team.
+By the start of week 7, form a project team.
 Write a pitch of 500 words or less that offers a compelling explanation for a project that you want to do, especially its historical significance.

 - Proposal and work plan (5%).
-By week 8, your team should write a 3–5 page proposal that offers an intellectual justification for your project, the audience you intend to reach, a survey of related work, a description of the deliverables that you will create and the technologies you will use, and a workplan that includes a schedule and that details the contributions of each team member.
+By week 9, your team should write a 3–5 page proposal that offers an intellectual justification for your project, the audience you intend to reach, a survey of related work, a description of the deliverables that you will create and the technologies you will use, and a workplan that includes a schedule and that details the contributions of each team member.

 - Project (30%).
 Your final project should be substantially completed by week 14, so that your team can present it in class that evening.
 Your team can continue to work on the project and submit a final version on December 7.